Fit as a Mama Bear

 Ingredients You Need

-If you have a well-stocked gluten-free pantry, you’ll be on your way to making these easy, no-bake protein bars in no time.
+If you have a well-stocked gluten-free pantry, you’ll be on your way to making these easy, no-bake, gluten-free protein bars in no time (and these double chocolate protein bars no nuts!).

 Ingredients to make gluten-free protein bars in measuring cups with text labels over them.